 Psychiatric care provided in the physical presence of another person or care that is provided through online video sessions are both considered types of face-to-face care.
 Face-to-face care is defined as care that is provided within each person’s sight or presence.
 Care offered through texting or voice-only phone calls are not considered face-to-face telepsychiatry.

-While some individuals argue that technology creates a barrier for psychiatric care and that the physical presence of an individual comprises face-to face care, clinical research indicates that telepsychiatry is as effective as in-person care in most cases.
+While some individuals argue that technology creates a barrier for psychiatric care and that the physical presence of an individual comprises face-to face care, clinical research indicates that telepsychiatry is as effective as in-person care.